evklein/chore-channel/README.md

 Chore Channel is a web application which helps us track chores in our house.
 The application works on all devices, including mobile.

-The application also runs continuously on an old Samsung Galaxy tablet that I have mounted to the wall in the main bathroom of our house.
+I also run it continuously on an old Samsung Galaxy tablet that I have mounted to the wall in the main bathroom of our house.
+This way, it's one of the first things I see every day, and one of the last things I see before I go to sleep.

 ![image](https://user-images.githubusercontent.com/5017975/190917408-63a0921e-d7a4-4438-b9ff-40064ef7185d.png)

 ### Technologies Used